NativeScript/docs-v7/navigation.md

 In addition, each `Page` instance carries information about the frame object which navigated to it in the `frame` property.
 This lets you navigate with the `frame` property as well.

 ### The Topmost Frame

 The topmost frame is the root-level container for your app's UI and it can be used to navigate inside of your app.
-You can get a reference to this frame by using the `topmost()` method of the Frame module.
+You can get a reference to this frame by using the `topmost()` method of the `Frame` module.

-You can get the topmost frame with the `topmost()` method of the Frame module.

 ``` JavaScript
 var frameModule = require("ui/frame");